 Develop your talent and ability as a musician, gain a thorough understanding of the elements and history of music, discover related business or arts applications for music, and learn to teach music with a degree in music.
 You’ll have the opportunity to rehearse and conduct a university ensemble within the music program.

-As an accredited member of the National Association of Schools of Music, the music provides numerous opportunities for performing such as band, choir, and ensemble.
+As an accredited member of the National Association of Schools of Music, the music program provides numerous opportunities for performing such as band, choir, and ensemble.
 With a degree in music you’ll be prepared for a career in teaching, performing, instrument repair or sales, or art administration.

 Choose how your degree will best suit your interests by choosing a teaching emphasis or non-teaching emphasis area.